 Create a Data-Driven Subscription (SSRS Tutorial)

-This Reporting Services tutorial teaches you the concepts of data-driven subscriptions by walking you through a simple example that creates a data-driven subscription to generate and save filtered report output to a file share.
-Reporting Services data-driven subscriptions allow you to customize and automate the distribution of a report based on dynamic subscriber data.
+Reporting Services provides data-driven subscriptions so that you can customize the distribution of a report based on dynamic subscriber data.
 Data-driven subscriptions are intended for the following kinds of scenarios:

 Distributing reports to a large recipient pool whose membership may change from one distribution to the next.
-For example, email a monthly report to all current customers.
+For example, distribute a monthly report to all current customers.

 Distributing reports to a specific group of recipients based on predefined criteria.
-For example, send a sales performance report to all of the sales managers in an organization.
+For example, send a sales performance report to the top ten sales managers in an organization.

 What You Will Learn

 This tutorial shows you how to use data-driven subscriptions using a simple example to illustrate the concepts.